notbrood/DrawingApp/README.md

 # DrawingApp
-A simple drawing canvas app to take quick notes or for children to draw.
+A simple drawing canvas app to take quick notes or for children to draw!

 ## Libs and Techniques